2024 Wisconsin State Assembly election: District 18

-Incumbent Democrat Evan Goyke declined to seek re-election after being elected Milwaukee city attorney in the 2024 spring election, leaving this district open.
-In the primary, Wauwatosa Common Council member Margaret Arney, who was endorsed by Goyke, defeated perennial candidate Angela Kennedy by 30 points.
-Arney then defeated Republican Kevin Andre Anderson in the general election.
+Incumbent Democrat Evan Goyke declined to seek re-election after being elected Milwaukee city attorney in the 2024 spring election, leaving this district open.In the primary, Wauwatosa Common Councilmember Margaret Arney faced perennial candidate Angela Kennedy.
+During her campaign, Arney supported removing restrictions on unions and increasing access to abortion, and was endorsed by Goyke as well as other Milwaukee-area Democrats such as congresswoman Gwen Moore.
+She defeated Kennedy by a 30-point margin.
+Arney then defeated Republican Kevin Andre Anderson in the general election by a wide margin.